wolffg/tf-tutorial/install-mac-native.md

 sudo pip install --upgrade virtualenv
 ```

-These should install pip, some dependencies, and Virtualenv.
+These should some dependencies and Virtualenv.

 Now, create a virtual environment.

 ```
-$ virtualenv --system-site-packages ~/tensorflow
+virtualenv --system-site-packages ~/tensorflow
 ```

 You will need to Activate the environment, which is to say switch your
 Python enviroment to a fresh one with clean dependencies.

 ```
-$ source ~/tensorflow/bin/activate
+source ~/tensorflow/bin/activate
-New python executable in /Users/wolff/tensorflow/bin/python Installing setuptools, pip, wheel...done.
-(tensorflow) $
 ```

 You are now running in a special Python enviroment with safe
 dependencies.
+Your prompt should start with `(tensorflow) $`.

-Finally, Select a binary and install TensorFlow and Jupyter.
-For this
+Select a binary and install protobufs, TensorFlow and Jupyter.
+For
-lab, we will use CPU-only Mac.
+this lab, we will use CPU-only Mac.

 ```
 # Within the (tensorflow) virtualenv